bradzacher/FioriBuildEnv/README.md

 ### glup watch

-- Launches an electron window to fetch login cookies (note that ADFS federated logins will require you to enter user/password, as EPM is not yet supported by Chrome),
+- Launches an electron window to fetch login cookies,
 - Starts the browsersync web server,
 - Watches for changes to all buildable files, and
 - Rebuilds files on change.